-Naturally, there’s no single answer to what is an ideal first-year budget for a marketplace.
+However, there's no single answer to what is an ideal first-year budget for a marketplace.
 The funding requirements for your marketplace depend on your target industry, marketplace type, and business goals.
-In this article, we will assume that your concept does not require industry-specific functionality from the platform and that you are not going head-to-head against a competitor like Uber—one with billions of dollars in their war chest.
+In this article, we will assume that your concept does not require industry-specific functionality from the platform and that you are not going head-to-head against a marketplace giant like Uber—one with billions of dollars in their war chest.
 (If you're interested in reading more about different marketplace funding requirements and funding sources, have a look at my complete guide to marketplace funding.)

 Instead, you are tackling a fragmented market of small providers with a typical marketplace value proposition: offer the small providers an online presence, a solid invoicing tool, and more leads through the marketplace model.
 Meanwhile, your customers benefit from the ability to find all the providers from one place and easily compare them.